axiros/vpe/README.md

 ## Installation

-1. Install the plugin "axiros/vpe"
+1. Install this plugin "axiros/vpe"
 2. Configuration:

-Define a hotkey for invoking it, e.g.:
+Define a hotkey for invoking it in normal and visual mode, e.g.:

 ``````vim
 nnoremap          ,r  :Vpe<CR>